Rajakavitha1/testing_gitbook/installation.md

    helm repo update seldon-charts
    ```

-1. Create the `deploy-values` YAML file that specifies these initial configuration using an editor of your choice and save the file:
+1. Create the `deploy-values` YAML file to specify the initial configuration.
+Use your preferred text editor to create and save the file with the following content:
    ```yaml
    image:
      image: seldonio/seldon-deploy-server:2.3.1